Existence and stability of steady noncharacteristic solutions on a finite interval of full compressible Navier-Stokes equations: A numerical counterexample

+To compute the Evans function, we use the same procedure as described in Section \ref{sec:evans_computations}, except that we evaluate the Wronskian to obtain the Evans function at $x = 0$ instead of $(x_L+x_R)/2$, and we use ``pseudo-Lagrangian coordinates'' as described in \cite{BHLynZ3} to reduce winding in our winding number studies without changing the zeros of the Evans function.
+For algorithm details, see Appendix \ref{appendix:non_unique}.

-We next find numerically an explicit example of two distinct profiles solving the same data.
-To demonstrate abstract non-uniqueness of profile solutions, our general strategy was to take a piece of the whole-line shock for an unstable wave in the local model, and truncate it to a finite interval.
-By varying the boundary on the left of this finite interval, we were able to observe a change of sign of the Evans function evaluated at the origin, $D(0)$, indicating non-uniqueness of solutions occurs.
-Fixing the interval to be $[x_L,x_R] = [-33.17,2.9]$, we then computed the Evans function at the origin for profiles with varying $c_1$ and $c_2$ to find regions in $c_1$ and $c_2$ for which $D(0)$ has opposite sign; see Figure \ref{eq:bfz_multiple}(a)-(b).
-Explicit parameter pairs $(\hat c_1,\hat c_2)$ and $(\tilde c_1,\tilde c_2)$ that correspond to two distinct profiles solving the same data must lie in regions for which $D(0)$ has opposite sign.
-We note that the null clines of $D(0)$ shown in Figure \ref{eq:bfz_multiple} are nearly parallel, which is expected since these profiles are nearly translationally invariant.
-Indeed, it is the small eigenvalue corresponding to translational invariance of the whole line profile that makes these computations delicate.
+\textbf{Nonuniqueness.} To demonstrate abstract non-uniqueness of profile solutions, we take a piece of the whole-line shock for an unstable wave in the local model, and truncate it to a finite interval as described just above.
+By varying the boundary on the left of this finite interval, we are able to observe a change of sign of the Evans function evaluated at the origin, $D(0)$, indicating by Proposition \ref{bifprop} that non-uniqueness of solutions occurs.

+\textbf{Multiple solutions.} To find explicit nonunique profiles satisfying the same data, we investigate further, considering not only translated pieces of the unstable whole line shock, but also other steady solutions nearby.
+Namely, fixing the interval to be $[x_L,x_R] = [-33.17,2.9]$, we compute the Evans function at the origin for profiles with varying $c_1$ and $c_2$ to find regions in $c_1$ and $c_2$ for which $D(0)$ has opposite sign; see Figures \ref{eq:bfz_multiple}(a)-(b).
+As clearly evident in Figure \ref{eq:bfz_multiple}(b), the results are consistent with a fold bifurcation of the map $\psi$, with orientation $\sgn \det d\psi$ changing across a smooth curve in $(c_1,c_2)$, in which case we may expect an open set of distinct parameter pairs $(\hat c_1,\hat c_2)$ and $(\tilde c_1,\tilde c_2)$ corresponding to different profiles solving the same data, lying in regions for which $D(0)$ has opposite sign.